Need Help? Give us a call.

 See how your city* compares to others as a business travel destination:

 *All cities are listed separately here, even if part of the same metropolitan area, to allow for an easy comparison of metrics.
-Some metrics differ among cities that are part of the same metro area.
+However, some metrics overlap for cities that are part of the same metropolitan area.

 One of the most important requirements for business travelers is convenient, affordable accommodation.
 The more hotels that a city or metropolitan area has, the easier it is for business travelers to find an appropriate option, even if booking a trip last minute.
 Availability of more hotels also makes a region well-suited for hosting a large event or conference.
 Hotel cost is an important metric in its own right and acts as a proxy for other expenses, such as rental cars and food.